kyv3/Perry-Phobos-pwned/README.md

 # Story (kambing)
 So perry removed my repo access like 2 months ago but bush had a fork of the main repo and it was visible for me.. lol (more funny shit coming soon)

-- pls dont dmca the original repo doesnt have a license

 ![](https://cdn.upload.systems/uploads/rtxYLXjA.png)